-Welcome to the AI Agents Learning Path!
-This path will guide you through essential concepts, tools, and techniques you need to know.
-Along the way, you can access resources if you want to dive deeper into specific topics.
+Welcome to our Agentic AI Expert Learning Path!
+We guide you through essential concepts, tools, and techniques you need to know to understand and build AI agents.
+Along the way, you can access resources to dive deeper into specific topics.

 AI agents act based on goals set by the user without needing step-by-step instructions.
-On the other hand, Agentic AI takes this further by enabling agents to reflect, adapt, and improve over time.
-This allows them to collaborate with other agents and learn from their actions, making them even more autonomous and intelligent.
-AI agents are becoming famous daily because they can handle complex tasks with minimal human input.
+Agentic AI takes this further by enabling agents to reflect, adapt, and improve over time.
+This allows them to collaborate with other agents, learn from their actions, and become even more autonomous and intelligent.
+AI agents are becoming increasingly popular because they can handle complex tasks with minimal human input.

 You need to first start by building a strong understanding of Generative AI, what GenAI can do – which involves creating content like text, images, and even music.
 Familiarize yourself with the most common tools, including ChatGPT, Gemini, Midjourney and others.